yiliai/Yelp/README.md

 * Custom annotation markers in map view to match Yelp's style

 Questions and Known Issues:
+* Distance on the main page is hardcoded as 0.3 mi.
 * On the filter page, the open/expand dropdown animation is a bit weird.
 I couldn't figure out how to make it smooth like Yelp's.
 * After tapping "Search" and returning back to the main page, the old results still show up briefly before the new search is kicked off.
 Not sure how to hide it completely.